Business Owners Insurance

 Trusted advice and insurance solutions to protect what matters most.

-Business Owners Insurance, or BOP (short for Business Owners Policy), is specially designed for small to medium-sized businesses in Ohio.
+Business Owners Insurance, or BOP (short for Business Owners Policy), is specially designed for small to medium-sized businesses.
 One of the most attractive features of this policy is the fact that it combines property and liability coverage together on one policy form, often resulting in a more cost-effective premium.
 Typically, these two coverages would need to be purchased separately.

 Are You Eligible for a BOP?

 The two keys to BOP eligibility are type of business and square footage.
 General examples of types of businesses that are often insured on a BOP:

 - buildings used primarily for mercantile, service or processing purposes

 - mixed use, such as stores in an apartment building

 Square footage guidelines can relate to overall building space or a business’s rental space.
 Generally, the cutoff for BOP eligibility is 25,000 square feet; however, this varies between insurance companies.

 Fitting an insurance policy to a business depends on a number of factors and includes which insurance companies are in the market for what types of risks and restrictions.
 While BOPs are fine packages of coverage, you haven’t missed out if your business has a Commercial Package Policy (CPP).
 CPP is the right coverage for many businesses.
 An insurance agent can determine whether your business is eligible for, and should have a BOP.

 Business Personal Property Coverage